Anderson College of Business and Computing

 Information Technology (CIT)

-Explores security threats and vulnerabilities that face computer network engineers by using penetration testing techniques.
-Examines requirements for a formal hacking lab and discusses ethical boundaries between white and black hat hacking.
-Credit may be awarded for CIT 462 or CN 462 not both.
+Explores security threats and vulnerabilities, that face computer network engineers by using, penetration testing techniques Examines, requirements for a formal hacking lab and, discusses ethical boundaries between white and, black hat hacking

 Data Science (DS)